 Accidents involving large vehicles like buses or 18-wheelers have tremendous potential to cause catastrophic injury.
-As top injury lawyers in Orange County, we can’t prevent these accidents from occurring, but we can work to make their victims whole.
+As Costa Mesa personal injury lawyers, we can’t prevent these accidents from occurring, but we can work to make their victims whole.

 How Much Compensation Can You Get from a Bus Accident?

 We tend to think of buses as safer than other vehicles on the road, perhaps because they’re operated by professional drivers who’ve undergone special training.

 Although there is evidence to suggest that bus passengers may be safer than other travelers on the road, our Costa Mesa auto accident lawyer explains the reality is that when these vehicles do wreck, the damage can be catastrophic.

 What’s worse is that bus wreck victims often struggle to secure compensation from the at-fault party or insurance company and are left to fend for themselves.
 And if you’ve never tried to pursue compensation while you’re injured, out of work, and financially strapped, let us tell you—it’s not easy.

 Luckily, there’s another way for bus accident victims to get the help they need.
 By partnering with an experienced bus accident lawyer in Orange County, they may be able to receive the compensation they deserve.
 Keep reading to learn more about the types of damages you may be able to include in your settlement amount.